Stone chips are a common feature in car paintwork, usually on the bonnet. They normally create deep, very localised damage in the paint.

 Stone chips are difficult to avoid, but the good news is that they can be fixed.
 The trick is to repair the damage as soon as you can and not leave it to worsen in the rain.

-Here are our top tips to fix car paint stone chips, plus how to protect your car in the future.
+Here are our top tips on removing scratches from your car caused by stone chips, plus how to protect your car in the future.

 When not to try a DIY repair